-The standard itineraries are for 6 or 7 nights with optional extension to 8 or 9 nights.
-Rides are offered from set dates October to December and February to May.
+The standard itineraries are for 7 nights with optional extension to 9 nights.
+Rides are offered from set dates April to May and October to December.
 Please see dates at the end of this information sheet and contact us for availability.
 Private rides can also be arranged for groups on request during the season (subject to availability) with shorter centre-based rides on request year-round.